Kaceykaso/design_by_roomba/README.md

 Design by Committee by Design

 The Create draws crowdsourced, or idividual user's, picture over a period of time; based on a series of commands submitted through a web app, and received by a Raspberry Pi ~~(or Arduino)~~ attached to the Create.
-Picture will be created during a gallery exhibition over an hour or two, with users at laptop/tablet stations, sending commands via the website.<br>
+Picture will be created during a gallery exhibition over an hour or two, with users at laptop/tablet stations, sending commands via the website.

 Commands are simplistic: right turn, left turn, forward, backward.

+##### Edit:
-Edit: Slight variation on theme; above has been changed into "Command Mode", with the alternative "Bob Ross Mode".
+Slight variation on theme; above has been changed into "Command Mode", with the alternative "Bob Ross Mode".
 In Bob Ross Mode, the Create, or RossBot, communicates with the user through the website being hosted on the Raspberry Pi.
-The RossBot parses keywords from the conversation to learn what the user would like to draw, and after confirming with the user, executes a Python script to draw the requested element.<br>
+The RossBot parses keywords from the conversation to learn what the user would like to draw, and after confirming with the user, executes a Python script to draw the requested element.

 RossBot Commands, or keywords: circle, square, triangle, line, zigzag, tree, cloud, and test (for testing purposes).<br>
 There also may or may not be some easter egg commands.